 Or, if another worthy says, “A woman’s place is at home, they should not go out and work”, responding with “This is a typical example of patriarchy” is not going to cut it.
 Here the point is not what was said, but the intent behind it.
 And more often than not, that intent is achieved.

 Sadhvi Pragya, MP, recently said that reciting the Hanuman Chalisa will cure COVID-19; another, Jeuskar Meena, has assured the nation that once construction of the Ram temple begins the virus will disappear, another party man said eating papads was the best cure.
-Cries of outrage all around, the television channels present panel discussions with a lot of shouting and a few jokey tweets to make fun of them – it’s all fun and it’s all predictable.
+Cries of outrage all around, the television channels present panel discussions with a lot of shouting and a few jokey tweets to make fun of them – it is all fun but it is all too predictable.

 Did those politicians mean what they said?
 Probably.
 Did even their followers agree with those claims?
 A few may have, but there must be even hardcore Hindutva supporters who would have ignored it.
 But it provoked an outcry among the party’s critics and kept them busy with this diversion for a day or so.